Affine Hecke algebras for classical p-adic groups

 It remains to compare the $\rZ(G)_s$-character $\nu_{\pi_-}$ of $\pi_-$ with $\mu_G^\vee \circ \phi_-$.
+Those agree by \eqref{eq:1.46}.\\ (f) This holds because it can be checked at every step in the construction.
+The progenerator $\Pi_{\mf s}$ and the bijections \eqref{eq:3.12}, \eqref{eq:3.14} are always canonical, and now by assumption \eqref{eq:3.13} is canonical up to $\mr{Out}(\mc G)$.

-Those agree by \eqref{eq:1.46}, which finishes the proof for $G$.\\ The proof for $G^+$ is basically the same.
-To get the bijection we use \eqref{eq:3.9} and Proposition \ref{prop:3.2} instead of \eqref{eq:3.12} and \eqref{eq:3.13}.
+The proof for $G^+$ is basically the same.
+To get the bijection we use \eqref{eq:3.9} and Proposition \autoref{prop:3.2} instead of \eqref{eq:3.12} and \eqref{eq:3.13}.
 Although in \cite{SolComp} the group $\mc G$ is connected, the parts that we use work just as well for $\mc G^+$.
 For parts (d) and (e) it is helpful to note that

 \end{proof}